usoonees/logseq-plugin-paste-more/README.md

 You can still use `mod+shift+t` to paste plain text.

-**Update**: logseq supports `Copy & Paste with rich-text formats` internally since version 0.7.1, but it maybe doesn't parse the content well in some scenario.
+**Update**: logseq has supported `Copy & Paste with rich-text formats` internally since version 0.7.1, but it doesn't parse well in some scenario.
 You can try this plugin to see if it pastes as your expectation.

 **Paste Table**